davidmccormick/dockerize/README.md

 {{ .Env.PATH }} is my path
 ```

-There are a few built in functions as well:
+There are a few built in functions from the original 'dockerize':

   * `default` - Returns a default value for one that does not exist
   * `contains` - Returns true if a string is within another string